Important

 The configuration can be found and modified here: NeMo Megatron Core Context Config.

-Implement Context Parallelism
+Implement Context Parallelism#

-NeMo leverages functionalities from both Megatron Core and Transformer Engine to implement CP efficiently.
+NeMo Framework leverages functionalities from both Megatron Core and Transformer Engine to implement CP efficiently.
 During forward propagation, each GPU handles a segment of the sequence, storing only the necessary Key and Value (KV) pairs.
 In the backward pass, these KV pairs are reassembled across GPUs using advanced communication schemes like all-gather and reduce-scatter transformed into point-to-point communications in a ring topology.
 This method reduces the memory footprint significantly while maintaining computational efficiency.

 Visit our source code for more insights into the implementation: - Megatron Core wrappers for Transformer Engine - Transformer Engine attention modules

-Parallelism Nomenclature
+Parallelism Nomenclature#

 The following figure illustrates some terms that you may encounter in the NeMo Megatron codebase.